 If you're not sure where to start your research this guide will point you to some of the best starting points.
 Don't forget, you can always get in touch directly with any questions you may have.
-NOTE: With the MacOdrum Library building closed due to COVID-19 and access to our print resources currently unavailable, this guide has been updated to show only online resources.
+NOTE: With the limited access to the Library and our print collection, this guide has been updated to show only online resources.

 Subject specific dictionaries and encyclopedias are useful for helping you figure out the jargon of a discipline and can give quick overviews of a topic to get you started.
 You can often pick up keywords to use in your search strategies from these sources.

 - Encyclopedia of applied linguistics - entries prepared by invited scholars from around the world.
 Each entry includes bibliographies and suggested readings.
 Great resource for getting overviews of topics new to you, for exploring methodologies and theories.

 - The linguistics encyclopedia